-Sheet metal for HVAC ductwork is a popular product for professional metal fabricators as it is always in demand.
-Indeed, new buildings require new HVAC systems and older buildings may need new systems when the old ones fail, so specializing in sheet metal production for HVAC systems can certainly be a reliable source of income.
-Typically, there are two types of metal sheet used in HVAC ductwork: galvanized mild steel and aluminum.
+Sheet metal for HVAC ductwork is a popular product for professional metal fabricators, as it is always in demand.
+New buildings require new HVAC systems and older buildings may need new systems when the old ones fail, so specializing in sheet metal production for HVAC systems can certainly be a productive business option.

 Galvanized Mild Steel